 How can I help prevent sunburn on my camper?

-Please apply waterproof sunscreen before your camper arrives at camp each day.
-Camp staff is not permitted to provide, share or apply sunscreen on any camper.
+Before your camper arrives at camp each day, apply waterproof sunscreen.
+Camp staff is not permitted to provide, share, or apply sunscreen on any camper.
 Parents/guardians are encouraged to show their camper how to reapply sunscreen on areas that may be exposed to the sun.
-Mark your camper's sunscreen with their name.
-Sunscreen must be in original container.
-Consider hats, short and/or long-sleeve shirts and an extra shirt for swimming for children who are sensitive to the sun.
+Mark your camper's sunscreen with his/her name.
+Sunscreen must be in the original container.
+Consider hats, short- and/or long-sleeve shirts, and an extra shirt for swimming for children who are sensitive to the sun.

 What if I need to pick up my camper early?